-6.3.3.10.S2.1 Encounter Summary Section Condition, Specification Document, or Vocabulary Constraint
+6.3.3.10.S2.1 Encounter Summary Section Template

-Scan the document for data associated with an encounter that is the same as the DocumentationOf/ServiceEvent encounter.
+Scan the CDA document for data associated with an encounter that is the same as the DocumentationOf/ServiceEvent encounter.
 Content associated with the applicable encounter can be used to determine the needed information.
 Implementations may consider content from any section to be placed in the encounter summary section.
 For illustration purposes, the following information can be used.

 Medications Started This Visit: